Generic Name: Loxapine Inhalation Powder (LOKS a peen)

 - Have an eye exam as you have been told by your doctor.

 - Dizziness, sleepiness, and feeling less stable may happen with Adasuve (loxapine inhalation powder).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use Adasuve (loxapine inhalation powder) with care.
 You could have more side effects.